threecuptea/kafka-streams-examples/README.md

       *  Java class cannot call directly scala class having a constructor with default parameters.
 KafkaServer has the following constructor
-           _class KafkaServer(val config: KafkaConfig, time: Time = Time.SYSTEM, threadNamePrefix: Option[String] = None,
+           _class KafkaServer(val config: KafkaConfig, time: Time = Time.SYSTEM, threadNamePrefix:
-             kafkaMetricsReporters: Seq[KafkaMetricsReporter] = List())_
+             Option[String] = None, kafkaMetricsReporters: Seq[KafkaMetricsReporter] = List())_
          I cannot call new KafkaServer(kafkaConfig, time) or new KafkaServer(kafkaConfig) from java code.
+         I have to pass in Option and Seq parameters which are not java classes as well.
          http://lampwww.epfl.ch/~michelou/scala/using-scala-from-java.html is an excellenet article regarding to how to call scala code from java code (ex.
 KafkaConfig$.MODULE$.BrokerIdProp()).

          It turns out the best way to get around is to add an intermediate scala class to bridge them.
-I added TestUtils scala class with createServer method
+I added KafkaServerBridge scala class with createServer method
            _def createServer(config: KafkaConfig, time: Time = Time.SYSTEM): KafkaServer = {
              val server = new KafkaServer(config, time)
              server.startup()
              server
             }_
+         I still has to pass in Time but it is org.apache.kafka.common.utils.Time java class

-       * Both KafkaEmbedded and EmbeddedKafkaServer depend upon TestUtils scala class.
-TestUtils scala class has to be compiled before java classes.
+       * Both KafkaEmbedded and EmbeddedKafkaServer depend upon KafkaServerBridge scala class.
+KafkaServerBridge scala class has to be compiled before java classes.
 See SourceSet section in build.gradle to see how it works.

        *  EmbeddedKafkaServer extends from _org.junit.rules.ExternalResource_.
 We can override its _before_ and _after_
           method to ensure that set up an external resource before a test and guarantee to tear it down afterward